qwd/dev-site/docs/_en/api/minutely/minutely-precipitation.md

 All parameters are separated by `&`.
 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-coord key lang-zhen" %}
+{% include params.html p="location-coord key lang-def" %}

 ## Request Example